joaostavares/StudyProject/README.md

 <br>All of these properties can be changed in `resources/application.properties` <br>

 ##### Database will run in memory, so it will be deleted when the project stop running.

+##### I chose the H2 database for the simplicity of running the project with a simple clone, without the need for MySQl Server or another DB driver